“The wound is where the light enters you.”

 Why Now?

-Sometimes it takes a raging crisis to drag a person into treatment.
-Other times it may not be clear what’s wrong, but an empathic little nudge helps find words to name the unspeakable, to confront the ineffable.
+Sometimes it takes a raging crisis to drag a person into treatment and we know right where to begin.
+Other times it may not be quite so clear exactly what is wrong, but it hurts.

-Perhaps you’ve secretly always wanted to explore your own inner life but felt too embarrassed to try therapy because of how talking about feelings has been shunned by society or family—even though admitting to vulnerability is a profound strength and fosters human connection.
+Perhaps you’ve secretly always wanted to explore your inner life but have felt too embarrassed to try therapy because of how talking about feelings has been shunned by society or family—even though admitting to vulnerability is a profound strength and fosters human connection.
+You may kind of really enjoy finally having it be about you because you’ve always been a caretaker and now it’s your turn.

 Go Ahead, Take Up Space

-There is nothing broken about human suffering in whatever form it manifests—depression, anxiety, a relationship that once felt so attuned which now seems bankrupt—we just have to tap into whatever else it is that you also need.
+There is nothing broken about human suffering in whatever form that manifests—depression, anxiety, a relationship that once felt so attuned that now seems bankrupt—we just have to tap into whatever else it is that you also need.
 Presenting issues—or symptoms—are the body’s way of warning that something psychologically unresolved needs your attention.

 To Need Is To Be Human

-Naming our psyche’s dilemma is the heart of the work.
+Naming our psyche’s dilemma is the heart of the work, getting acquainted with internalized attitudes and beliefs, and perhaps even finding some to be obsolete.
 Routinely slowing down and turning inward will awaken a sense of agency, resilience, and propensity toward self awareness that is innate and available to each and every person.

 Just Be

-Psychoanalytic psychotherapy provides a private space to reflect and invites the presence of mind necessary to access and name pain without judgment; a place where everything that comes to mind has meaning, a place to know oneself.
-In this place dreams will never be boring and swearing will always be encouraged.
+Psychoanalytic psychotherapy provides a private space to reflect and invites the presence of mind necessary to access and name pain without judgment; a place where everything that comes to mind has meaning and purpose, room to know oneself.
+In here, dreams will never be boring and swearing will always be encouraged.

 Curiosity Is Everything